shahryarrza/shahryarrza/README.md

 - 👋 Hi, I’m @shahryarrza
-- 👀 I’m interested in web + android development
+- 👀 I’m interested in Competitive Programming and ML
-- 🌱 I’m currently learning Kotlin and React
+- 🌱 I’m currently learning C++
 - 📫 How to reach me- Contact me +91-7461801538

 <!---